 This is more a methodology than a specific type of tool.
 To generate a point cloud with photogrammetry, you would cameras to capture the space from all angles and then process those images with specialized software to reconstruct the space in 3D.

 If you plan to use drones to capture a point cloud of a building, chances are that you will use photogrammetry.
 (Laser scanners are heavy for a drone).

 How to use a point cloud in the built world

 These data sets offer an accurate, precise, and comprehensive digital picture of a real-world space, surface, or object.
 And that means they offer huge value for a wide range of applications.

 Here are just a few of the most common applications for point clouds in the built world.

 1. Floor planning

 Point clouds offer you a way to quickly generate a floor plan for a structure.
-This method is both faster and more accurate than working with survey tools like total stations, or manual tools like laser distos.
+This method is both faster and more accurate than working with survey tools like total stations or manual tools like laser distos.

 How it’s done: There are two methods.
-You can view the point cloud in top-down view and trace the floor plan manually using CAD or floor-planning software.
+You can view the point cloud in a top-down view and trace the floor plan manually using CAD or floor-planning software.
 Or, you can use AI-powered software to generate the floor plan automatically.

 2. Building information modeling (BIM)